apollographql/apollo-server/docs/source/federation/migrating-from-stitching.md

 }
 ```

-The important thing to know about this resolver is that it receives as a first argument anything that is defined in a `@key` or `@requires` on the type.
+The important thing to know about this resolver is that it receives (as its first argument) anything that is defined in a `@key` on the type plus whatever is defined within `@requires` on the field.

 So for the `Reservation.user` that we defined earlier: